StackMCP

 Migrating configs from Cursor

-1. Copy the mcpServers object from your Cursor .cursor/mcp.json file.
+1. Copy the mcpServers object from .cursor/mcp.json

-2. Paste it into Windsurf's ~/.codeium/windsurf/mcp_config.json.
+2. Paste into ~/.codeium/windsurf/mcp_config.json

-3. Replace any "url" fields with "serverUrl" for remote servers.
+3. Replace any "url" fields with "serverUrl" for remote servers

-Best Servers to Start With in Windsurf
+Best Servers to Start With

 Managing Secrets

-• Do not add ~/.codeium/windsurf/ to any version-controlled directory.
+• Do not add ~/.codeium/windsurf/ to any version-controlled directory

 Related Stacks